Zhaohq96/Deep_Catalog/README.md

 # Deep_Catalog

 ## About
 Deep_Catalog is a deep-learning-model generator for detecting selective sweeps based on stdpopsim and RAiSD-AI.
-It utilizes stdpopsim to simulate the datasets and uses RAiSD-AI to train the models.
+It utilizes stdpopsim to simulate the datasets and uses RAiSD-AI to train and test the models.

 ## Enviromental Setup
 Deep_Catalog requires stdpopsim and RAiSD-AI for data and model generations.
 According to our many failed experiences, we recommend to use Anaconda for building a virtual environment to avoid package dependencies.
 The installation of Anaconda can be found via https://www.anaconda.com/